A Latent Shrinkage Position Model for Binary and Count Network Data

 \subsubsection{Count valued networks}

-As binary network measures are not directly applicable to count valued networks, the count frequencies of the replicate networks from the posterior predictive distribution are compared to those of the observed network.
-Moreover, the mean absolute difference between replicate and observed counts is also considered.
+As binary network measures are not directly applicable to count valued networks, the (log) frequencies of counts in replicate networks from the posterior predictive distribution are compared to those of the observed network.
+The mean absolute difference between replicate and observed counts is also considered.